 I am a PhD student in the Cryptography Group.
 My supervisor is Elisabeth Oswald.

-My research interests are in the area of side-channel attacks, in particular the detection of information leakage in the context of power analysis attacks and more recently attacks on web application and network traffic.
+My research interests are in the area of side-channel attacks, in particular the utility of high-performance GPGPU computing in side-channel attacks and leakage detection, and also when applied to attacks on web application and network traffic.

 - Luke Mather